Ice-pikmin/FBS-Logo-Library/README.md

 # FBS-Logo-Library
-This is a simple library of all teams and conference logos in FBS Football.
+All FBS college and team logos for college football!
+(Reformatted for use in Microsoft Excel.)